norgeous/sysinfo/README.md

 ##### piv

-Using info from https://elinux.org/RPi_HardwareHistory and the revision listed in `/proc/cpuinfo`, it determines the hardware version of your Raspberry Pi.
+Using data from https://elinux.org/RPi_HardwareHistory and the CPU revision from `/proc/cpuinfo` it determines the hardware version of your Raspberry Pi.

 ```sh
 piv